About This Drug

 - If you think you may have impregnated your partner

 - Pregnancy warning: This drug can have harmful effects on the unborn baby.
 Enzalutamide is not indicated for use in women.
-Men with female partners of childbearing potential or with partners who are pregnant should use a condom during your cancer treatment and for 3 months after your cancer treatment.
+Women who are or may become pregnant should not handle this drug.
+Men with female partners of childbearing potential should use effective contraception during your cancer treatment and for 3 months after your cancer treatment.
+Men should use a condom if having sex with a pregnant woman.
 Let your doctor know right away if you think you may have impregnated your partner.

 - Breastfeeding warning: It is not known if this drug passes into breast milk.
 Enzalutamide is not indicated for use in women.